jturpeinen/Klick_master/readme.txt

 The default pattern text style "H50s3" was substituted.
 Message - Component "CRCW0402226KFKED" attribute "Tolerance" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "TPS61170DRVR" attribute "Datasheet URL" references text style "" that is not in the database.
+Message - Component "PMEG6010CEH,115" attribute "Datasheet URL" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "TPS61170DRVR" attribute "Frequency" references text style "" that is not in the database.
+Message - Component "PMEG6010CEH,115" attribute "Io" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "TPS61170DRVR" attribute "Imax" references text style "" that is not in the database.
+Message - Component "PMEG6010CEH,115" attribute "VRRM" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "TPS61170DRVR" attribute "Package" references text style "" that is not in the database.
+Message - Component "PMEG6010CEH,115" attribute "VFatIo" references text style "" that is not in the database.
 The default pattern text style "H50s3" was substituted.
-Message - Component "TPS61170DRVR" attribute "Mktg_Package" references text style "" that is not in the database.
-The default pattern text style "H50s3" was substituted.
-Message - Component "TPS61170DRVR" attribute "NSID" references text style "" that is not in the database.
-The default pattern text style "H50s3" was substituted.
-Message - Component "GRM31CR71H475KA12L" attribute "Cap" references text style "" that is not in the database.
-The default pattern text style "H50s3" was substituted.
-Message - Component "GRM31CR71H475KA12L" attribute "ESR" references text style "" that is not in the database.
-The default pattern text style "H50s3" was substituted.
-Message - Component "GRM31CR71H475KA12L" attribute "IRMS" references text style "" that is not in the database.
-The default pattern text style "H50s3" was substituted.
-Message - Component "GRM31CR71H475KA12L" attribute "VDC" references text style "" that is not in the database.
-The default pattern text style "H50s3" was substituted.

-TextStyle count:  24
+TextStyle count:  25
-Padstack count:   7
+Padstack count:   11
-Pattern count:    6
+Pattern count:    7
-Symbol count:     22
+Symbol count:     6
-Component count:  12
+Component count:  10

 Export

-Footprint "WB_CURRENT_LOAD" has no layer data mapped and will be skipped.
-Component "WB_CURRENT_LOAD" requires footprint "WB_CURRENT_LOAD" and will be skipped.
-Footprint "WB_GND" has no layer data mapped and will be skipped.
-Component "WB_GND" requires footprint "WB_GND" and will be skipped.
-Footprint "WB_BATTERY" has no layer data mapped and will be skipped.
-Component "WB_BATTERY" requires footprint "WB_BATTERY" and will be skipped.